OrKoN/api-express/README.md

 ## Status

-Experimental Proof-Of-Concept.
+**Experimental/Proof-Of-Concept**.
 There is a lot of work to be done in standardizing the elements available and documenting what they mean to make sure enough use cases can be covered.
-Internal, the data structures have to be de-coupled from the code generation and documentation generation steps.
+Also implementation must be completed and an internal architecture has to be established.

 ## LICENSE